 Please note:- If you are operating on 5398.5kHz you MUST change to another available frequency by 14.30hrs UTC on the Sunday as the RSGB GB2RS Weekly News Bulletin will be read out to all Radio Amateurs from 15:00hrs on this frequency.
 Do not tune up or operate until the station has announced that the frequency is clear for use.

-On the dates above the Royal Air Force Air Cadets (RAFAC) will be organising and running a military style National radio exercise named ‘EXERCISE BLUE HAM 20’ other users may be the Army Cadet Force (ACF), Sea Cadet Corps (SSC) or Combined Cadet Force (CCF) and RAFAC Cadets.
+On the dates above the Royal Air Force Air Cadets (RAFAC) will be organising and running a military style National Radio Exercise named ‘EXERCISE BLUE HAM’ other users may be the Army Cadet Force (ACF), Sea Cadet Corps (SSC) or Combined Cadet Force (CCF) Staff and some Cadets.
 To make this successful we would like to invite all Full Licenced Amateur Radio Operators to take part and make contact with our ‘Special Edition Callsigns’ during the weekend.

-Cadet stations will be operating on each of the days, mainly from 08:00 to 17:00, but could also be outside these times depending on working conditions.
-Where possible stations will advertise which frequency they are operating on using the ‘live page’ of the Alpha Charlie website (see link below) as the exercise is in progress and amateurs are welcome to check the page and call in on the advertised frequencies.
+Callsigns will be operating on each of the days, mainly from 08:00 to 17:00, but could also be outside these times depending on working conditions.
+Where possible stations will advertise which frequency they are operating on using the ‘live page’ on this website as the exercise is in progress and amateurs are welcome to check this page and call in on the advertised frequencies.
 The website will be going live at the start of the exercise and before that time it may be running test software/calls where all data will be simulated.

 All Callsigns will call ‘Alpha Charlie’ which is the equivalent of CQ, amateur stations are welcome to reply to these calls.
 Exercise Callsigns will all be in the range MRE01 up to MRE98 although other MR, MF and MA prefixed callsigns may be taking part.

 The information exchange to complete the contact will be:-